MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nc-acxstreams-evt_acx_stream_get_presentation_position.md

 ## -description

-The EvtAcxStreamGetPresentationPosition tells the driver to indicate the current position along with the QPC value at the time the current position was calculated.
+**EvtAcxStreamGetPresentationPosition** tells the driver to indicate the current position along with the QPC value at the time the current position was calculated.

 ## -parameters